wuweiweiwu/blog/posts/rendering-a-million-rows-without-crashing-your-browser.md

 ---
-title: Building a Virtualized List
+title: Rendering a Million Rows Without Crashing Your Browser
-description: Deep dive into how list virtualization works
+description: Deep dive into list virtualization
 date: 2022-10-11
 tags: performance
 layout: layouts/post.njk
 ---

-Have you ever tried rendering a list or table with ten thousand rows and wondered why my frame rate hit the gutter?
+Have you ever tried rendering a list or table with millions of rows and wondered why the frame rate hit the gutter?
 Me too.

 Let me introduce virtualization (aka windowing).
 This technique only renders the currently visible items to improve performance.
 You maintain a "window", and as the user scrolls, it moves up or down.
 Items that are positioned within the "window" are then dynamically rendered.
 All items outside of the window are ignored.